Educational Visits and Enriching Experiences

 When possible we involve parents and carers in these enriching experiences so as to further embed home school links across school.
 This could take the form of parents and carers supporting on out of school visits or being involved in events taking place in school.

 One highlight in the school calendar, offered to our Year 6 pupils, is a residential visit to an outdoor pursuit centre.
-Last year, children visited Low Mill in North Yorkshire.
+Last year, children visited Dearne Valley (a Kingswood Residential centre).
 This was an incredible opportunity for children to experience activities such as caving, abseiling and canoeing whilst developing their team work skills and peer relationships.
 During the residential visit, many of our children take risks and overcome challenges and as a result build confidence and self-belief in their own capabilities.

 Physical development is an important part of our school curriculum and alongside children’s indoor and outdoor PE lessons, pupils have the opportunity to participate in sporting clubs such as football, multi-sports gymnastics and Dazl Dance.
 At Hunslet Moor we recognise the importance of children having the chance to compete and perform in their specialist sports and ensure that opportunity is provided for inter-school competitions and performances at events such as special assemblies or whole school community events.